layer5io/docs/content/en/meshmap/designer/comments/_index.md

 ## Overview

-MeshMap's Designer Mode offers a powerful collaboration feature through comments.
+Kanvas' Designer Mode offers a powerful collaboration feature through comments.
 You can use it to write detailed design description, add pointers for you team members, and include any helpful information that can help you or others collaborate.

 ![Conversation inside comments in designer](./comments-conversation.gif)